 - The key WWTW in the study area will be identified.
-These are likely to be located around the Bloemfontein Metro area. - The WWTW and the relevant metros will be visited to collate the current and future water volumes and expected water qualities from the WWTW.
-An understanding of the nature of the areas feeding the WWTW will also be gained during the visit. - The data will be evaluated and incorporated as a source into the reconciliation strategy. - The required additional treatment processes will be determined and costs developed for the process for inclusion into the assessment of options. - Input to the reports will be provided where required. - Costing of the proposed options will carried out and URV determined to be used as input to Task 16.
+These are likely to be located around the Bloemfontein Metro area. - Cognisance will be taken of re-use in the Nelson Mandela Bay Metro (NMBM) which receives part of it water from the Orange System.
+Significant re-use of treated effluent for industrial use is envisaged for the Coega Industrial Development Zone. - The WWTW and the relevant metros will be visited to collate the current and future water volumes and expected water qualities from the WWTW.
+An understanding of the nature of the areas feeding the WWTW will also be gained during the visit. - The data will be evaluated and incorporated as a source into the reconciliation strategy.

+- The required additional treatment processes will be determined and costs developed for the process for inclusion into the assessment of options. - Input to the reports will be provided where required. - Costing of the proposed options will carried out and URV determined to be used as input to Task 16.